EliziumNet/Krayola/README.md

 #### Write-ThemedPairsInColour

-This is the function to call is invoke the functionality describe in section *"Provide a theme describing how key/value pairs should be rendered"*.
+This is the function to call to invoke the functionality described in section *"Provide a theme describing how key/value pairs should be rendered"*.

 The parameters